KXST: Entercom/Audacy ownership

-Sign off
+End of transmission

 On February 13, 2023, Audacy announced that KXST would be signing off on March 1, 2023.
-In November 2022, Audacy sold the land that the AM transmitter sat on for $40 million in an area currently being developed for industrial warehouse uses; KXST is diplexed with KDWN near the Las Vegas Motor Speedway.
-KXST's BetQL schedule was simulcast on KLUC-HD2, and that station continues to carry the network.
-Both KXST and KDWN signed off at midnight on February 28, 2023.
+In November 2022, Audacy sold the land that the AM transmitter sat on for $40 million in an area currently being developed for industrial warehouse uses; KXST was diplexed with KDWN near the Las Vegas Motor Speedway.
+KXST's BetQL schedule was simulcast on the second HD Radio channel of KLUC-FM, and that station continues to carry the network.
+Both KXST and KDWN signed off at midnight on February 28, 2023; in the case of KXST, the change on-air was signaled by the station cutting off the beginning of CBS Sports Radio's "After Hours" show, abruptly switching over to "The Star-Spangled Banner" as performed by Chris Stapleton at Super Bowl LVII.
+The station then concluded its broadcasting activities with the hourly station ID, followed by a picture of the transmitter sites transmitted by slow scan television, and a series of Q code messages ending with "KXST QRT", the latter portion the Q code signal to end transmission.

+On September 21, 2023, KXST and sister station KDWN filed applications with the FCC to relocate the two stations' towers and return to the air.
+No exact timeline was given.
+The stations did not return to the air within a year of shutting down; on March 11, 2024, Audacy submitted an application to cancel the license.

+The Federal Communications Commission cancelled the station’s license on March 22, 2024 because it had been silent for more than twelve consecutive months.